CyberVerse2/asterion-scraper/README.md

 ## Configuration

-- The target novel URL is currently hardcoded in the `scraper.ts` file within the `novelUrlToScrape` constant.
-Modify this variable to scrape a different novel (ensure selectors in the `scrapeNovelDetails` and `scrapeChapterContent` functions are adjusted accordingly for the new target website's structure).
+- The target novels are defined in the `startUrls` array within the `scraper.ts` file.
+Modify this array to add or remove novels.
+Ensure selectors in the `scrapeNovelDetails` and `scrapeChapterContent` functions are compatible with `novelfire.net`'s structure.
 - The MongoDB connection string is configured via the `MONGODB_URI` variable in the `.env` file.

 ## Future Improvements